 Any information on this website should not be construed as legal advice.
 Viewing or interacting on this website does not constitute an attorney-client relationship.
 If you are searching for legal advice, please speak directly with an attorney to discuss your individual circumstances.

-Jonathan Faust is a managing partner/member of Glen Lerner Injury Attorneys and is a licensed attorney in the States of Illinois (1000 West Lake Street, Chicago, IL 60607)and Indiana (421 West 81st Avenue Merrillville, IN 46410 and 333 North Alabama Street, Indianapolis, IN 46204).
+Jonathan Faust is a managing partner/member of Glen Lerner Injury Attorneys and is a licensed attorney in the States of Illinois (1000 West Lake Street, Chicago, IL 60607) and Indiana (421 West 81st Avenue Merrillville, IN 46410 and 333 North Alabama Street, Indianapolis, IN 46204).
 Kevin Rowe is a managing partner/member of Lerner and Rowe Injury Attorneys and is a licensed attorney in the State of Arizona (2701 East Camelback Rd., #140 Phoenix, AZ 85016).
 Dawnese Hustad is the managing partner/member of Lerner and Rowe Law Group and is a licensed attorney in the state of Arizona (4647 North 32nd St., #185 Phoenix, AZ 85018).
 Glen Lerner is only licensed in the State of Nevada.
-Some work may be performed by, or referred to, other attorneys licensed within the States of Indiana, Illinois, Nevada, and Arizona.
+Some work may be performed by, or referred to, other attorneys.

 Initial case consultations and evaluations are free to clients.
 The charging of a fee is contingent on outcome or the fee will be a percentage of the recovery.
 Client may have to pay the opposing party’s attorney fees and costs in the event of a loss.
 Some services may be performed or referred to attorneys.
 Financial compensation for lost wages, injuries, and other damages is not guaranteed and may vary depending on individual circumstances.